Torres

 Torres displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Torres, as per the latest Census evaluation, 60.9% of dwellings were houses with the remaining 39.1% comprising semi-detached homes, apartments, and other types of dwellings.
-This is compared to Non-Metro Qld's 82.5% houses and 17.6% other dwellings.
-Home ownership in Torres stood at 12.5%, with mortgaged properties at 4.8% and rented ones at 82.6%.
+Torres' dwelling structure, as evaluated in the latest Census, comprised 60.9% houses and 39.1% other dwellings (semi-detached, apartments, 'other').
+In comparison, Non-Metro Qld had 82.5% houses and 17.6% other dwellings.
+Home ownership in Torres was at 12.5%, with mortgaged dwellings at 4.8% and rented ones at 82.6%.
 The median monthly mortgage repayment was $1,791, higher than Non-Metro Qld's average of $1,517.
-Weekly rent in Torres averaged $200, compared to Non-Metro Qld's $140.
-Nationally, Torres' mortgage repayments were lower at $1,791 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Torres was recorded at $200, compared to Non-Metro Qld's $140.
+Nationally, Torres' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing